dreaminforce/LWCLab/README.md

 - Missing API key?
 The API server will exit with "401 Unauthorized" style errors; double-check `.env` and restart.
 - Model errors from OpenAI appear in the API console; inspect the stack trace there first.
 - Port clashes on 3000 or 3001?
 Stop the conflicting service or update the scripts in `package.json` to use open ports.

+## Roadmap
+- Chat UI to look more like Chatting.
+- Download LWC Option.
+- Deploy component to Salesforce Org.